 Readiness and Liveness Cluster Checks

-When a cluster is registered with Sveltos, Sveltos attempts to connect to its API server.
+When a cluster is registered with Sveltos, Sveltos attempts to connect to its API server

-A successful connection results in the cluster's status being set to Ready
+.
+A successful connection, results in the cluster's status being set to Ready

 SveltosCluster Readiness Checks

-This YAML configuration defines a SveltosCluster resource that includes a readiness check.
-This check verifies the existence of at least one worker node in the cluster by iterating through all nodes and confirming that at least one node lacks the node-role.kubernetes.io/control-plane label, which is assumed to be absent on worker nodes in this specific setup.
+resource that includes a readiness check.
+The check verifies the existence of at least one worker node in the cluster by iterating through all nodes and confirming that at least one node lacks the node-role.kubernetes.io/control-plane label, which is assumed to be absent on worker nodes in this particular setup.

 apiVersion: lib.projectsveltos.io/v1beta1